phys3009/phys3009.github.io/_sources/content/activities/activity6.md

 <link rel="stylesheet" type="text/css" href="../customstyle.css">

-Explain why water has an unusually boiling point compared to other similar molecules, such as Ammonia?
+Explain why water has an unusually high boiling point compared to other similar molecules, such as Ammonia?

 ---------------------